physicsbb/BookOfPhysics/_sources/CondensedMatter/MATRL204.md

 \left[-\frac{\hbar^2}{2m}\nabla^2+V\right]\psi&=E\psi\\
 $$

-But our choice for the spin requires the use of spherical coordinate, and the solution of this differential equation requires that the wavefunction be separated into two different components.
+But our choice for the spin requires the use of spherical coordinate, and we are working with ***spherically symmetric potential***, and the solution of this differential equation requires that the wavefunction be separated into two different components.

 We have $\psi(r,\theta,\phi) = R(r)Y(\theta,\phi)$, and that the spherical laplacian is given to be